mishakessler/unix-environment/README.md

 # Unix Environment Setup<!-- omit in toc -->

-**An extremely thorough guide to setting up a powerful software engineering Unix environment.**
+**An extremely thorough guide to setting up a powerful software engineering environment on Unix (macOS).**

 <br>

-> ⚠️ **This guide is written for non-M1 chip Unix computers, and tested on macOS Big Sur**.
+> ⚠️ **This guide is written for non-M1 chip computers and is tested for errors on macOS Big Sur**.
 If you are on an M1 chip MacBook, please consult the [M1 Version] (Coming Soon); if you are on Linux, please consult my [Linux Version] (Coming Soon).
 If you are unsure, please consult my [Guide to Determining Your Environment] (Coming Soon).

 <br>